jbilander/RA5-512K/README.md

 This is a replica of the original RA5-512K expansion memory for the A500.
 Two small changes/improvements has been made to this pcb.

 * Increased the pitch for the battery pins to 20 mm to accomodate for a coin cell battery holder (e.g. CR2032).
 Moved C2 somewhat to the right.
 * Added pads for Y1 to be able to use either a surface mount MC-306 crystal or a cylinder shaped one.
-A crystal is needed when using an old OKI M6242B RTC chip.
+A clock crystal is needed when using an old OKI M6242B RTC chip.

 <a href="images/RA5-512k_pic1.jpg">
 <img src="images/RA5-512k_pic1.jpg" width="372" height="250">